showkoth/SpamDetector/README.md

 ## Dataset Description

 To effectively train and evaluate **Keep Your Inbox Safe (KYIS)**, we will use the **Spam Email Dataset**, a publicly available dataset from Kaggle.
-This dataset aggregates multiple well-known email repositories, providing a diverse and balanced representation of benign and spam emails.
+This dataset aggregates multiple widely known email repositories—such as the Enron, Ling-Spam, CEAS, Nazario, Nigerian Fraud, and SpamAssassin corpora to create a balanced and diverse set of real-world emails.

 ### Source Information
 - **Dataset Name:** Spam Email Dataset
 - **Download Link:** [Kaggle - Spam Email Dataset](https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data)
+This particular host compiles emails from multiple sources, ensuring variety in topics, domains, and email structures.
 - **Reference to Original Collections:**
    - Enron Email Dataset: [CMU Enron Page](https://www.cs.cmu.edu/~enron/)
    - SpamAssassin Public Corpus: Provided by The Apache Software Foundation.
 [Link](https://spamassassin.apache.org/)